Simulations fixed effects

 Variance of the variables

-I quickly check that the variance of the dependent and independent variables do not vary with gamma:
+I quickly check that the variance of the temperature, production and of the residuals do not vary with gamma:

 Show code